wbne/storybookAR/README.md

 link: https://wbne.github.io/storybookAR/

+note: the pages folder contains the original images so you can enjoy them in their full glory

 ## Inspiration
 With audiobooks and new technology becoming more and more common, we thought that the next step in story-telling would be through AR.
 With the visual charm of children's novels combined with the wondrous technology of AR, it would create a near-magical experience for those reading.